 Ice free average total phosphorus concentrations have however exceeded the municipal Minimum Water Quality Objective of 7 μ g/L at individual sites and in specific years when sites are combined.
 Total phosphorus concentrations are variable year-to-year but it is clear that phosphorus concentrations are higher in Four Mile Bay, with annual Municipal Water Quality Objective exceedances in 2008 (8.32 μ g/L), 2009 (7.69 μ g/L) and 2011 (8.98 μ g/L; Table 3).
-Mean volume weighted hypolimnetic dissolved oxygen concentrations were also different between Four Mile Bay and the Main Basin resulting in multiple concentrations lower than the municipal regulations (8 mg/L) in Four Mile Bay (1993, 1994, 2015, 2018) and only a single concentration lower than municipal regulations were heavily interpolated.
+Mean volume weighted hypolimnetic dissolved oxygen concentrations were also different between Four Mile Bay and the Main Basin resulting in multiple concentrations lower than the municipal regulations (8 mg/L) in Four Mile Bay (1993, 1994, 2015, 2018) and only a single concentration lower than municipal regulations in the Main Basin (1994).
+Note however that the data which MECP used to complete these calculations were heavily interpolated.